chuahb72/Forex_Predictor/README.md

 # Problem Statement
 According to the 2019 Triennial Central Bank Survey of FX and OTC derivatives markets, the **foreign exchange or forex market** is the largest financial market in the world with a daily volume of **$6.6 trillion**.
-This is even larger than the entire world's stock markets put together (approximately $84 billion for equities worldwide).
+This is larger than the entire world's stock markets put together (approximately $84 billion for equities worldwide).

-Within this huge amount of **intraday transactions**.
-70% are made by **institutional** investors with the remaning 30% made by private **retail** traders.
+Within this huge amount of **intraday transactions**, approximately 70% are made by **institutional** investors while the remaning 30% made by private **retail** traders.

 In this project, we will attempt to create a **predictive model** for **Intraday Retail Traders**.
 The model will use **historical Price and technical indicators data** to predict **probability of price increase or decrease within the next defined time period (24hrs, 7 days etc)**.